 Cardiovascular Diseases Affecting the Eyes

 The heart plays a vital role in distributing blood to the various areas of the body that need it.
-So, an issue with the heart also means that you’re going to experience other issues with blood flow and oxygen delivery.
+An issue with the heart also means that you’re going to experience other issues with blood flow and oxygen delivery.
 These issues can lead to issues in all areas of the body, including the eyes.

 Congenital Heart Disease